CodenamesAICompetition/Game/README.md

 >>> nltk.download('all')
 ```

+*Note for Windows user: Use the conda bash prompt for general purpose testing/running (as opposed to git bash)*

 Installation of NLTK on Windows:
 * Head over to the [nltk website](https://pypi.org/project/nltk/#files)
 * Download the nltk file from the above link